 Thriving e-commerce businesses naturally entertain visions of selling for millions of dollars.
 However, not enough of them have a plan for doing so.

 Now is the time to start working on your exit plan.
 Is it in 5 years or 30 years?

 When investors look at your business, there are certain things they’ll want to see.
 First, are your financials buttoned up and in order?
-No matter how much money you make over the years, if you lack good record keeping your business will invite speculation around its overall worth.
+No matter how much money you make over the years if you lack good record-keeping, your business will invite speculation around its overall worth.

-Next, profit it just one important component when it comes to your business’s valuation.
+Next, profit is just one important component when it comes to your business’s valuation.
 Retention of key employees responsible for your success and documented internal processes make you more or less attractive to future buyers.

 With the extra money earned in 2020, smart e-commerce businesses should look upstream and drill down on internal systems that boost your company’s overall value.

 At the firm, we have a saying: “Tell me what you did, and I can be your recorder.
 Tell me what you want to do, and I can be your advisor.”

 But once we optimize a business under current tax laws, there’s not much we can do to help our clients save money unless there’s a business change or favorable adjustment to existing tax laws.

 The next way we can really help growing businesses comes from what and how to spend their increased earnings.
 Because the decisions you make here will cost or save you money in the future.

 Do you really have a surplus, or do you need that cash to purchase your next round of inventory and make payroll?
 What should you look for in your next business acquisition?
 Should you be going after key talent in your industry?